helidon-io/helidon/common/features/README.md

 ## Version 1

-Created by `helidon-common-features-processor` using deprecated `Feature` annotation.
+Created by deprecated feature annotation processing.
 This is now obsolete and will be removed from Helidon in version 5.0.0

 The registry is stored in each module in `META-INF/helidon/feature-metadata.properties`.